Injured In A Car Accident?

 - Physical therapy

-- Modifications to your home if you sustain a permanent disability
+- Modifications to your home or vehicle if you sustain a permanent disability

 - Pain and suffering

 - Loss of companionship depending on the nature of your injury

 You may be eligible for other damages as well, which is why you should contact us to schedule an appointment to discuss your case.